-Bachelor of Science in Nursing Prelicensure Accelerated (BSN: Accelerated)

-The First Degree Accelerated BSN (BSN: Accelerated) program (122 cumulative credit hours through fall 2021, 120 credit hours beginning with spring 2022 enrollees) is designed for anyone who is interested in earning a Bachelor of Science in Nursing degree that has completed all prerequisite LENSES/General Education courses.
+Bachelor of Science in Nursing Prelicensure Accelerated (BSN: Accelerated) General Information earning a Bachelor of Science in Nursing degree that has completed all prerequisite LENSES/General Education courses.
 This program is available to students new to Methodist College and current students who meet the academic requirements noted below.
-Current students can request a major change to the First Degree Accelerated program after successfully completing N232 Dimensions of Holistic Nursing or N361 Health Alterations in Nursing Practice.
+Current students can request a major change to the First Degree Accelerated program after successfully completing N2416 Dimensions of Holistic Nursing or N3416 Health Alterations in Nursing Practice.
 Admission to this program is not granted to students who have progressed further in their nursing degree plan of study.
-The nursing curriculum for this degree has been developed to prepare the BSN registered nurse to fulfill standards set forth by The Essentials of Baccalaureate Education for Professional Nursing Practice[®].
+The nursing curriculum for this degree hasbeen developed to prepare the BSN registered nurse to fulfill standards set forth by The Essentials: Core Competencies for Professional Nursing Education[®].